bigbrett/wolfHSM-docs/src/chapter04-functional-components.md

 execute the desired function and for the response to provide the results of the function execution back to the client.
 Message types are grouped based on the component that is performing the function and uniquely identify which of the enumerated functions is being performed.
-To ensure compatibility (endianness, and version), messages include a Magic field which has known values used to indicate what operations are necessary to demarshall data passed within the payload for native processing.
+To ensure compatibility (endianness and version), messages include a Magic field which has known values used to indicate what operations are necessary to demarshall data passed within the payload for native processing.
 Each functional component has a "remote"